Cult Myths

 Debunking Bad Cult Identifiers

 Though Cult Myths is for critically analyzing the anti-cult movement and its claims (with discussions of some counter-cult claims sprinkled in), the list of cult identifiers here, and instruction for self-awareness, is accurate, honest and reliable, providing proof and deep research.
 Cult Myths is not for getting rich, but to act in defense of freedom of religion.
-Scriptures will not be used or needed in the Cult Myths Series to establish facts since use of the Scriptures is for convincing ones of the rightness of one way of religion which works against the neutrality required by the subject.
-Besides, the facts in this series are self-evident.
+The facts in this series are self-evident and need no defense, but input is appreciated.

-The editor is fully aware of the irony that he is religious.
+The author is fully aware of the irony that he is religious.
 Steven Hassan attends synagogue, but no one finds that peculiar.
 As long as a person can divorce their work from religious life, there should not be a conflict.
 The neutrality of the Cult Myths blog will be evident with each post.
-Cult Myths is expected to one day be moved to its own site so as to maintain complete neutrality on the Cult Myths blog.
-Consider this the gestation period.

 Fixing the Problem